pascomnet/documentation/site/content/release-notes/pascomClient/_index.en.md

 ## Release 67.R1416 (24.11.2020)

+{{% notice issues%}}
+Please note that the app icon has been updated with this release.
+For visual identification of the app, the icon is now a white background with the red pascom "C".
+{{% / notice%}}

 **Overview**

+- New App icon
 - Phone numbers are formattted automatically and enhanced with area information
-- Improved screensharing quality and stability Screensharing Qualität und Stabilität verbessert
+- Improved screensharing quality and stability
 - Full support for unicode emoticons
-- Call waiting is supported, if enabled on server side
+- Call waiting is supported, if enabled on the pascom server
 - Support for Ubuntu 20.10 "Groovy Gorilla"
 - Support for macOS 11 "Big Sur"
 - Linux: Support for high resolution screens (HiDPI / 4k)
-- Windows: Supprot for Webcams built in to Microsoft Surface Geräten or Intel AVStream Cameras
+- Windows: Support for in-built webcams on Microsoft Surface devices or Intel AVStream Cameras
-- New App icon
 - Improved Jabra headset integration
 - Improved Sennheiser / EPOS headset integration
 - Introduced RDP / Terminal Server split mode
-- macOS: Handsfree when using the internal microphone and speakers has now much better quality
+- macOS: Handsfree when using the internal microphone and speakers now has much better quality
 - iOS: Fixed problems with calling in IPv6 LTE Networks

 Note: This version has new minimum requirements for the operating system: